aslamovyura/coffee-meet-telegram-bot/README.md

 ## Add Heroku PorgreSQL database

-For the bot to work correctly, a database is required.
-To add PortgreQSL database, you should run the following command:
+For the bot correct work, a database is required.
+To add PortgreQSL database on [Heroku](https://heroku.com/), run the following command:

 ```
 heroku addons:create heroku-postgresql:hobby-dev